Nguyễn Phú Trọng: Death

 U.N.
 Secretary-General António Guterres spoke of Trọng as "a pivotal figure in Vietnam's recent history," emphasizing that under his leadership, Vietnam has emerged as one of the world's fastest-growing economies and a vital partner of the United Nations.
 European Union ambassador to Vietnam Julien Guerrier issued a statement of condolences, stating that Trọng's "commitment and dedication to the nation have left an indelible mark on Vietnam’s history and development" and Trọng "played a pivotal role in strengthening Vietnam’s position on the global stage and fostering meaningful partnerships with the international community."

 Several activities to mourn Trọng were organized during the week of 22 and 28 July 2024.
 A state funeral was held on 25 and 26 July, culminating with Trọng's burial at the Mai Dịch Cemetery on 26 July at 15:00 (local time).
 Among those who attended were representatives of over 20 countries and organizations, including the General Secretary of the Lao People's Revolutionary Party Thongloun Sisoulith, South Korean Prime Minister Han Duck-soo, former Japanese Prime Minister Yoshihide Suga and European Commission Vice President Josep Borrell.
 Other senior officials from China, Cuba, India, Indonesia, Thailand, Russia and many others were presented as well.
-In addition, the US Secretary of State Antony Blinken also went to Vietnam to visit and condoles Trọng's family on 27 July 2024.
+In addition, the US Secretary of State Antony Blinken also went to Vietnam to visit and condole with Trọng's family on 27 July 2024.